rhit-netsos/netsec-public/docs/labs/lab2.md

   5. Grab those packets, check their flags, modify those that need to be modified, and then send them back.

+{:.warning}
+Do not add characters to the TCP packet payload, TCP is very sensitive to changes in the lengths of its packets, as we will discuss later in the class.
+There will come a time where we'll have to deal with this annoyance, but it's not today.

 ### Implementation tips